npeternel/npeternel.github.io/_posts/projects/2020-10-01-photo-framer.md

 Mapbox has a custom Slack command `@mapbox` with a wide variety of commands, from meme generations to [incident response](https://blog.mapbox.com/building-on-call-mapboxs-managed-incident-response-tool-59fadd87317a).

-In 2020, when Hacktober, our annual Hacktober security-awareness month, was coming up, we realized we'd no longer be able to continue our annual tradition of awarding physical participation stickers because the entire company was remote.
+In 2020, when Hacktober, our annual security-awareness month, was coming up, we realized we'd no longer be able to continue our annual tradition of awarding physical participation stickers because the entire company was remote.

 A co-worker and I set out to solve this problem using a unique asset that every person at the company has: their Slack profile picture.